Programme

 • Mohamed Ismail Mansour, Chairman, Infinity Power

-• Akinwole Omoboriowo II, Chairman and CEO, Genesis Energy Group
+• Akinwole Omoboriowo II, Chairman & CEO, Genesis Energy Group

-• Sameh Shenouda, Executive Director and Chief Investment Officer, Africa Finance Corporation
+• Sameh Shenouda, Executive Director & CIO, Africa Finance Corporation

 Idris will share his insights on the need for strategic and sustainable investment across Africa, touching on the eco-friendly smart city he is building off the coast of Sierra Leone, his cutting-edge film studio taking shape in Tanzania, and broader efforts to drive sustainable development on the continent.